 (Please note: The information presented in this article is not legal advice.
 It is meant for educational and planning purposes only.
 Please consult with your legal counsel for any issues related to email retention laws.)

-Archiving email, if not done without advanced technology, requires a tremendous amount of time and resources for businesses.
+Archiving email, when done without advanced technology, requires a tremendous amount of time and resources for businesses.
 While archiving email is time-consuming, it’s absolutely necessary as a result of federal, state and industry email retention laws.

-This demanding archiving culture, in which essentially nothing electronic that might be relevant for litigation can be deleted, began further back than many realize.
+These demanding email archiving regulations, in which essentially nothing electronic that might be relevant for litigation can be deleted, began further back than many realize.

-The revisions meant that everything electronic – emails, directives, files, communication and requests – would now have to be retained —meaning if the courts request any kind of electronically stored information and you don’t have it, you’ve got a potentially devastating legal problem on your hands.
+The revisions meant that everything electronic (emails, directives, files, communication and requests) would now have to be retained — which means if the courts request any kind of electronically stored information and you don’t have it, you have a potentially devastating legal problem on your hands.

 Current Federal Laws for Archiving

-As mentioned above, in 2006 the federal government expanded the definition of “document” to include all electronically stored information.
-This means, from the perspective of the federal government, that electronically stored information must now be governed in the same way that the following laws have governed paper document retention was governed.
+In 2006, the federal government expanded the definition of “document” to include all electronically stored information.
+From the perspective of the federal government, this means that electronically stored information must now be governed in the same way paper document retention was governed.
 As such, email archiving regulations now included these 20th century laws.

 This now includes any kind of electronically stored information related to workplace safety training, complaints, procedures or incidents.